A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 P.118: Clearly Watson has used the Time Machine before, and not told us, for having travelled from 1908 back to AD29, he claims to remember the phrase "Mad dogs and Englishmen" which was penned by Noel Coward in 1932.
 (The same error occurs in Larry Millett's Sherlock Holmes and the Ice Palace Murders, P.81)

-P.120-121: In first century France, Holmes & the Arch Druid, Drumb, have an argument, which Holmes tells Watson was because "Believe it or not, the Arch Druid had his eye on the remaining potatoes and he was excessively upset that I took the last of them."
+P.120-121: In first century France, Holmes and the Arch Druid, Drumb, have an argument, which Holmes tells Watson was because "Believe it or not, the Arch Druid had his eye on the remaining potatoes and he was excessively upset that I took the last of them."
 I would tend to go for the "not believe" option, taking into consideration that these events happened fifteen hundred years or so before Europe was introduced to the potato.

 Jeffers's Forgotten Adventures of Sherlock Holmes might better be subtitled the Forgetful Adventures of Dr Watson.
 He really does seem to have a terrible time remembering names throughout all the stories.
 In this one Cardinal Tosca (BLAC) has turned into "Cardinal Cosca" (PP. 51-52).